 The graceful simplicity of the design of the Cocoon House doesn’t mean that it’s just a shell with no thought put on its internal area.
 Had it been a gallery, it would be fine to see it as a purely open space.
 Still, it’s a residence and, because of that, some space divisions are functional.
 In this sense too, the building is very clean: it has a certain number of walls, but limited to what’s enough.
 Outside, a pool and a sitting area that, as noted before, are almost an extension of the core of the construction.

-The universal aspirations of a certain branch of modern architecture – the one that became known as international style – led to different reactions, ranging from the almost complete rejection of its core ideas, what derived into postmodernism, to its adaptation by means of the adoption of different materials and the moderate resort to ornamentation in order to tie the various buildings to their local environments.
-Although postmodernism has been rare in SL (and no surprise there, since it has practically lost its momentum in the atomic world), examples of that second reaction to the international style can be found here and there.
-I’d say that a number of works by Maven Homes brilliantly represent that effort, as one can see in The Avanti house.
+The universal aspirations of a branch of modern architecture that became known as international style led to different reactions, from the almost complete rejection of its core ideas, what derived into postmodernism, to its adaptation by means of the adoption of different materials and the moderate resort to ornamentation in order to tie the buildings to their local environments.
+Although postmodernism is rare in SL (no surprise there, since it has practically lost momentum in the atomic world), examples of that second reaction to the international style can be found here and there.
+I’d say a number of works by Maven Homes brilliantly represent that effort, as one can see in The Avanti house.

 The Avanti combines straight lines – and precise, smooth curves – with different materials, such as concrete, steel, stone, wood and glass (which is used not only on windows, but also as part of the floor upstairs).
 Hence, it gains some uniqueness in its modernity and feels more local, more attached to a certain environment where that particular composite is possible and to which it relates to.